rotu/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 1. Download CMake binaries from https://cmake.org/download/, and run the installer.
 1. Download Python 2.7 or Python 3 from https://www.python.org/getit/, and run the installer.
 1. Add MinGW, CMake and Python into system PATH.
-1. Install Gcovr and [Mbed CLI](../build-tools/mbed-cli-1.html) with `pip install "gcovr>=4.1" mbed-cli`.
+1. Install Gcovr `pip install "gcovr>=4.1"`.

 ## Test code structure

 Unit tests in the Mbed OS repository are located in the `UNITTESTS` directory of each library.
 We recommend unit test files use an identical directory path as the file under test.
 This makes it easier to find unit tests for a particular class or a module.
 For example, if the file you're testing is `some/example/path/ClassName.cpp`, then all the test files are in the `UNITTESTS/some/example/path/ClassName` directory.
 Each test suite needs to have its own `CMakeLists.txt` file for test CMake configuration.

 All the stub sources are built in stub CMake library targets (e.g `mbed-stubs-rtos`) and linked to the `mbed-stubs` CMake target.
-The CMake target of the library unit under test is expected to link with the required stub libraries or `mbed-stubs` depending on the test case.
+The CMake target of the library unit under test is expected to link with the required stub libraries or `mbed-stubs` in case of requiring multiple stub libraries.

 The new stub file should follow the naming convention `ClassName_stub.cpp` for the source file and `ClassName_stub.h` for the header file.
-They should be added under their respective existing stub CMake library or create their stubs library depends on their test cases.
+They should be added under their respective existing stub CMake library or create their stub library in case of this `ClassName_stub` providing an implementation for an external source that is not part of the Mbed OS source.

 All the Mbed OS header files are built with CMake `INTERFACE` libraries (e.g`mbed-headers-platform`).
 Stubbed header files reside in the `UNITTESTS/target_h` and are built with the `mbed-headers-base` CMake library.
 All CMake libraries containing header files are linked with `mbed-headers`.
-The CMake target of the library unit under test is expected to link with the required header file libraries or `mbed-headers` depending on the test case.
+The CMake target of the library unit under test is expected to link with the required header file libraries or `mbed-headers` in case of requiring multiple header libraries.

 All the stub libraries and header libraries are defined under `UNITTESTS/stubs/` directory.